evmin/camel-kubernetes-demo/readme.md

 Out of the box Kubernetes provides two mechanisms to deliver configuration settings into the container:  a configuration map or a secret.
 Once those have been defined within the cluster, their values can be made available to the applications either as files or as environmental variables.

-The demo relies on [Springboot Externalised Configuration options](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) to ingest both types and that gives the flexibility to override them at any stage of CI/CD lifecycle.
+The demo relies on [Spring Boot Externalised Configuration options](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) to ingest both types and that gives the flexibility to override them at any stage of CI/CD lifecycle.

-The blueprint assumes that there are four places where a SpringBoot property can be configured:
+The blueprint assumes that there are four places where a Spring Boot property can be configured:

-1. Springboot `application.properties`.
+1. Spring Boot `application.properties`.
 Values defined here can not be overridden.
-Generally used for Springboot configuration and hard, unchangeable standards.
+Generally used for Spring Boot configuration and hard, unchangeable standards.
 2. Custom `default.properties`.
 That's where usually the application specific defaults are defined by a developer.
 3. Optional file pointed by the `${external.config}` java property.
 The file is generally intended to be used by system administrators that would opt to use an external file instead of the environmental variables.
-4. Environment variables defined through a Docker image or Kubernetes cluster, captured and converted into Java and Camel properties by Springboot.
+4. Environment variables defined through a Docker image or Kubernetes cluster, captured and converted into Java and Camel properties by Spring Boot.

 **Please note** - the relationship between the last three is important.